itsRYN0/RYNOs-Firefox/extension/README.md

 ## More

-If you want to keep the color sheme over other pages, you can find the settings for the **Dark-Reader** extension in `./shared/Dark-Reader-Settings.json`:
+If you want to keep the color scheme over other pages, you can find the settings for the **Dark-Reader** extension in `./shared/Dark-Reader-Settings.json`:

 * Install the [Dark-Reader](https://addons.mozilla.org/en-US/firefox/addon/darkreader/) extension if not already installed.
 * Open the extension settings.